mirrorkeydev/Recipes/README.md

 This site hosts the recipes I use regularly for easy access.

-It's built using Hugo with the [Tanka](https://github.com/nanxstats/hugo-tanka) theme.
+It's built using Hugo with a modified version of the [Tanka](https://github.com/nanxstats/hugo-tanka) theme.

 # Development